I Came to You

 Don’t Run Away

 This is one of my favorites.
-The key line for me is “I may tell you that I love you, long before I do.”
-The idea came from a situation where someone told me that they loved me so early in a relationship, it felt like manipulation to me.
+The key line for me is ā€œI may tell you that I love you, long before I do.ā€ The idea came from a situation where someone told me that they loved me so early in a relationship, it felt like manipulation to me.
 It was awkward, like there was some angle that I wasn’t seeing.
-And, yes
+And, yes…for those of you that know me…I did, in fact, consider that maybe that person was being honest…but my Spidey senses went off, big time.
+If you were dating someone that had never really been in a long term relationship, and they told you they loved you really quickly…would you trust it?

-I took down “I Want This Fight” this week.
+I took down ā€œI Want This Fightā€ this week.